top of page

 It was so cold the comic book business almost froze to death.

-By 1975, DC saw Marvel was eating into their market share and began pushing back with more titles, both new and reprint.
-The move was touted in house ads as the DC Explosion, a three month long marketing strategy that fell victim to the weather and the economy.
+By 1975, DC saw Marvel eating into its market share and began pushing back with more titles, both new and reprint.
+The move was touted in house ads as the “DC Explosion,” a three month long marketing strategy that fell victim to the weather and the economy.

-According to one blog’s look back at the period, “In late 1977, America was frozen stiff as horrendous winter weather swept much of the nation, with one blizzard raging on for as long as 25 hours, and wind chills reaching 60 below zero.
-Seven western New York counties were declared national disaster areas, and in Buffalo, 29 people died of exposure.
-Then, in February 1978, the ‘Blizzard of 1978’ battered the entire East Coast, claiming 54 lives and causing an estimated billion dollars in damage.
+In late 1977, America was frozen stiff as horrendous winter weather swept much of the nation, with one blizzard raging on for as long as twenty-five hours, and wind chills reaching sixty below zero.
+Seven western New York counties were declared national disaster areas, and in Buffalo, twenty-nine people died of exposure.
+Then, in February 1978, the “Blizzard of 1978” battered the entire East Coast, claiming fifty-four lives and causing an estimated billion dollars in damage.

-“Chilling as these storms were for normal everyday life, they were devastating for the comic book industry in general, and for DC in particular.
-Jenette Kahn had earlier promised that ‘most hard-to-find comics will get better distribution,’ but now whole shipments were going undelivered.
+Chilling as these storms were for normal everyday life, they were devastating for the comic book industry in general, and for DC in particular.
+Jenette Kahn had earlier promised that “most hard-to-find comics will get better distribution,” but now whole shipments were going undelivered.
 Comic specialty shops were few in number and were not the huge market force they are now.
 Most comic books were sold from newsstands.

-“As the winter raged outside, parents were too busy coping with the deadly storms and their aftermath to venture out and buy young Johnny some silly comic books.
-If they did manage to make it outside in the storms, they were far more concerned with obtaining food and water—and most supermarkets didn't sell comic books!”*
+As the winter raged outside, parents were too busy coping with the deadly storms and their aftermath to venture out and buy young Johnny some silly comic books.
+If they did manage to make it outside in the storms, they were far more concerned with obtaining food and water—and most supermarkets didn't sell comic books!

-You could practically hear the heads of the Warner executives upstairs imploding when the numbers came in.
+You could practically hear the heads of the Warner executives upstairs exploding when the numbers came in.
 Their response to the massive loses they were looking at was to order an immediate rollback of titles and a thinning of the staff.

 Dozens of comics were hacked from the schedule after only four new titles had been published; of those, three were reprints and cancelled after only a few issues while the fourth, the Superman team-up title DC Comics Presents hung on.
-The rest of the new planned titles (including Mike Grell’s Starslayer and Gerry Conway’s The Vixen) went into limbo.
+The rest of the new planned titles, including Mike Grell’s Starslayer and Gerry Conway’s The Vixen, went into limbo.
 Seventeen others were cancelled immediately, most before they were even published, another dozen or more over the next few months.

-On June 22, 1978, DC announced that cancellation of 40% of its line and the layoffs of five staff members.
+On June 22, 1978, DC announced that cancellation of forty percent of its line and the layoffs of five staff members.
 In editorial, Al Milgrom and Larry Hama were let go, and both would land at Marvel.
-I was the sole casualty in the two man public relations relations department.

 It was Sol Harrison’s job to tell me I was being laid off and despite the fact that there was no love lost between us, he seemed genuinely sorry to have to do it, going out of his way to assure me I was still welcome at DC as a freelancer.
 The circumstances must have been painful for Sol, both as company president and a lifelong company man, an employee of more than 40 years.
-To him, DC had always been “the Cadillac of comics” and Marvel was the industry’s Volkswagon, making comic books for the masses.
+To him, DC had always been “the Cadillac of comics” and Marvel was the industry’s Volkswagen, making comic books for the masses.
 Now not only had these second rate imitators passed them in sales but DC had stumbled badly in its response.

-Cancelled Comic Cavalcade was an ad hoc assemblage in the aftermath of the Implosion.
-It a two volume black and white Xeroxed collection of all the stories and covers that had been shelved because of the cancellations.
-The nominal excuse given Sol to get the project approved was that it would protect the copyright on the otherwise unpublished material and would allow us to provide the talent with printed copies of their work.
+At least I got to help create a piece of DC Comics history before I left the building with my involvement with Cancelled Comic Cavalcade, an ad hoc black and white, Xeroxed assemblage of all the material left unpublished by the Implosion.
+The nominal excuse given Sol to get the project approved was that even a printed book of this sort would protect the copyright on the otherwise unpublished material and would allow us to provide the talent with printed copies of their work.

 * Published as “Secret Origins of the DC Implosion: Explosion and Implosion, Part One of Three” on the website DialBForBog.com.